|KL57| Preventive Gastrointestinal Maximum Examination Program

 Why choose this?

-What does it help determine?
+What does it help to determine?

 - FOX basic food intolerance test (163 products) – shows which food products the body may not tolerate.